Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/03_event_classes.md

 - blast; and
 - noise.

 That would, however, be too reductionist and lead to ambiguity.
-The list suggested below is quite comprehensive, and from experience, encompass almost all event types that can be recorded by a mine $\mu$seismic monitoring system.
+The list suggested below is quite comprehensive, and from experience, encompass almost all event types that can be recorded by a mine μseismic monitoring system.

 **Seismic Event**
 | Suggested Event Types                 | Description                                             |